 “Language is dangerous because you can actually say what you want and what you feel.
 It’s dangerous to speak truthfully: but telling the truth in writing is important.
-Hopefully we get better at saying what it is we want to say.”

 “Syzygy is an alignment of three celestial objects: the sun, the earth, and either the moon or a planet.
 Syzygy occurs at the time of full moon and new moon.
 It also means two related things, either alike or opposite.”

 From the Latin syzygia, from Greek syzygia, ‘yoke of animals, pair, union of two, conjunction’.

 “Lambent is not quite smouldering, that is rather too va-va-voom for the word.
 Lambent speaks of something evanescent, glowing, and attractive.”